joshdk/retry/README.md

 ### Limit attempts

 The `-attempts` flag limits the maximum number of times a command can be run.
+A value of 0 allows unlimited attempts.

 > Run `cat kubeconfig.yml` a maximum of 3 times, or less if the command succeeds earlier:
 >